Guidelines

 III) CONTENTS

-1. Fundamentals in dermatology: effective communication, history taking, valid informed consent, dermatological examination, investigations and interpretation, clinical diagnosis and decisions with evidence based treatment plans
+1. Fundamentals in dermatology: effective communication, history taking, valid informed consent, dermatological examination, investigations and interpretation, clinical diagnosis and decisions with evidence-based treatment plans, awareness of need for patient confidentiality particularly for sensitive conditions such as STI, leprosy.

 2. Sexually Transmitted Infection